 Limited Equity Cooperative Housing Corporations.
 Budget line item 7004-0036 authorized the Department of Housing and Community Development to use up to $75 million in general obligation bond funds for the creation and retention of Alternative Forms of Housing for Low-income and Extremely Low-income Persons and Families.

+(7) The seventh phase of the Housing Innovations Fund program was created by St. 2018, c.
+99, § 2 (budget line item 7004-0056) (the HIF VII Legislation), which authorized the Department of Housing and Community Development to use up to $100,000,000 in general obligation bond funds for the creation and retention of Alternative Forms of Housing for Low-income and Extremely Low-income Persons and Families.

-(7) M.G.L. c.
-121E establishes the Housing Innovations Trust Fund.
+(8) M.G.L. c.
+121E established the Housing Innovations Trust Fund.
 References in 760 CMR

 23.00 to funding under, for, or pursuant to M.G.L. c.
 121E shall mean funding for the program described in M.G.L. c.
-121E authorized by the HIF VI Legislation or any other funding for such program authorized by the Legislature.
+121E authorized by the HIF VI Legislation, HIF VII Legislation, or any other funding for such program authorized by the Legislature.

-(8) In the event of any actual or potential inconsistency between or among the provisions of 760 CMR 23.00, the applicable HIF Legislation or the HIF Program Guidelines, or the loan or other documents evidencing a loan or other form of financial assistance provided under the HIF program, such provisions shall be interpreted, to the extent reasonably possible, so as to reconcile any such inconsistencies.
+(9) In the event of any actual or potential inconsistency between or among the provisions of 760 CMR 23.00, the applicable HIF Legislation or the HIF Program Guidelines, or the loan or other documents evidencing a loan or other form of financial assistance provided under the HIF program, such provisions shall be interpreted, to the extent reasonably possible, so as to reconcile any such inconsistencies.
 If such provisions cannot reasonably be reconciled, the provisions of the applicable HIF Legislation, including M.G.L. c.
 121E, 760 CMR 23.00, the HIF Program Guidelines, and such loan or other financing documents, in the foregoing order of priority, shall control.